Law Monitor

 Law.
 Updated.

 The latest changes to UK employment legislation, CAA regulations, Employment Tribunal decisions, and ACAS guidance — reviewed and assessed for their impact on pilots and cabin crew.
+Free to read, updated monthly.

-Last updated June 2026 · Next update July 2026
+Last updated August 2026 · Next update September 2026

 Filter